Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions: Study on Steepness and Learning Rate

 \section{Study on Steepness and Learning Rate}

 We present studies on steepness and learning rate for the experiments on sorting the multi-digit MNIST dataset, as shown in~Tables~\ref{tab:ablation_steepness_seq_3}, \ref{tab:ablation_steepness_seq_5}, \ref{tab:ablation_steepness_seq_7}, \ref{tab:ablation_steepness_seq_9}, \ref{tab:ablation_steepness_seq_15}, and~\ref{tab:ablation_steepness_seq_32}.
 For these experiments, a random seed 42 is only used due to numerous experimental settings.
 Also, we use balancing hyperparameters $\lambda$ as 1.0, 1.0, 0.1, 0.1, 0.1, and 0.1 for sequence lengths 3, 5, 7, 9, 15, and 32, respectively.
 Since there are many configurations of steepness, learning rate, and a balancing hyperparameter, we cannot include all the configurations here.
 The final configurations we use in the experiments are described in our implementation.
+As widely known in the deep learning community, a learning rate should be set as a value around 10$^{-3}$.
+Moreover, according to our empirical analyses, steepness should generally be higher as a sequence length is longer.